ibm-cloud-architecture/cloudpak-for-applications/README.md

 Detailed, step-by-step instructions on how to replicate these steps are provided [here](liberty-deploy.md)

 ## Deploy the Application
-The following steps will deploy the modernized Pet Clinic application in a WebSphere Liberty container to a Red Hat OpenShift cluster.
+The following steps will deploy the modernized Pet Clinic application in a Open Liberty container to a Red Hat OpenShift cluster.

 ### Prerequisites
 You will need the following: